alphagov/govuk-prototype-kit/docs/documentation/guides/use-notify-in-a-prototype.md

-# Using GOV.UK Notify to prototype emails and text messages
+# Use GOV.UK Notify in a prototype

 You can use GOV.UK Notify to send text messages or emails when users interact with your prototype.
 For example you could send users a